koesan/VerbaLive/README.md

-# EchoScript — Real-time English Captions & Translation
+# VerbaLive — Real-time English Captions & Translation

 **EN:**
-EchoScript is a simple desktop app that listens to **any sound from your microphone** — whether it's your voice, someone else's, or even a video playing — and instantly turns English speech into text.
+VerbaLive is a simple desktop app that listens to **any sound from your microphone** — whether it's your voice, someone else's, or even a video playing — and instantly turns English speech into text.
 It uses the **April-ASR** offline speech recognition model, so it works even without an internet connection for recognition.
 If you want, it can also **translate** the recognized text into other languages in real-time using Google or DeepL.

 **TR:**
-EchoScript, **mikrofonunuzdan gelen her türlü sesi** — ister kendi sesiniz, ister başkasının konuşması, hatta bilgisayarınızdan çalan bir video — anında yazıya dönüştüren basit bir masaüstü uygulamasıdır.
+VerbaLive, **mikrofonunuzdan gelen her türlü sesi** — ister kendi sesiniz, ister başkasının konuşması, hatta bilgisayarınızdan çalan bir video — anında yazıya dönüştüren basit bir masaüstü uygulamasıdır.
 **April-ASR** çevrimdışı konuşma tanıma modeli sayesinde internet olmasa bile İngilizce konuşmayı algılar. İsterseniz tanınan metni Google veya DeepL kullanarak **gerçek zamanlı olarak** başka dillere çevirebilir.

 ---